jackson-jackson/jackson-jackson/README.md

 * 🌍  I'm based in Canada
 * ❤️  I love SvelteKit
-* 🤝  I'm open to collaborating on Interesting projects
+* 🤝  I'm open to collaborating on interesting projects

 ### Skills